AppImage/docs.appimage.org/source/packaging-guide/native-binaries.rst

 The :code:`--init-appdir` parameter creates some basic directory structure that isn't necessarily required, but might be handy when adding resources manually to the AppImage.
 It can also create empty AppDirs.

 .. note::
    linuxdeploy supports an iterative workflow, i.e., you run it, and it will start to bundle resources.
 If there is a problem, it will show a detailed error message, and exit with an error code.
 You can then fix the issue, and call it again to try again.
+See :ref:`ref-linuxdeploy-iterative-workflow` for more information.

 If your application has installed itself properly, it should have installed a desktop file and an icon as well.
 The desktop file is used for :ref:`AppImage desktop integration <ref-desktop-integration>`, and since desktop files require icons, an icon is always required, too.